-Feed your plants once every 2-3 weeks during the growing season with a water-soluble fertilizer.
+Feed your plants once every 2-3 weeks during the growing season with a water soluble fertilizer for acid loving plants.
 Discontinue feeding after September 1st so your plants can harden off for winter dormancy.
-Resume fertilizing when new growth appears in spring.
+Resume fertilizing when new growth appears in the spring.